weswilson13/didactic-octo-robot/Documentation/NetworkShutdown.md

 5. <sup>NT1</sup> Using an SSH Client (SecureCRT or PuTTY), log in to a controller VM.
 Issue the following commands:
     1. `cluster stop`
     1. If prompted, press **I agree** in acknowledgement.
-Wait until the cluster stops
+    1. Wait until the cluster stops.

 6. <sup>NT1</sup> Using an SSH Client (SecureCRT or PuTTY), log into Nutanix Block 7 CVMs and issue the command `shutdown -h now`